tinatlewisl/Tina-Lewis/content/en/home/experience.md

         Responsibilities include:

         * Conducted comparative research on two competing model agnostic machine learning interpretability methods [Lime](https://arxiv.org/pdf/1602.04938v1.pdf) and [Anchor](https://ojs.aaai.org/index.php/AAAI/article/view/11491/11350).
-        * Worked on integrating Lime into the existing machine learning model for predicting account churn which allowed for
+        * Worked on integrating Lime into the existing machine learning model for predicting account churn which allowed to:
-        *  Identify features which which explain high churning probability for a given account
+           - Identify features which explain high churning probability for a given account
-        *  facilitate understanding and actionability for the business team
+           - facilitate understanding and actionability for the business team
         *  Co-wrote documentation for the implementation and integration of Lime into the account churning model

   - title: Statistics Consultant